itsdax/Runescape-Web-Walker-Engine/README.md

       WebWalker.walkTo(new RSTile(x, y, z));
       ```

 - Shortcuts.
-Using all and only the shortcuts that your Player can access, whether it is skill level requirements, or inventory item requirements.
+Using all and only the shortcuts that your Player can access, whether it is skill level (Agility level needed for shortcut) or inventory item requirements (Such as gold needed for ship or fee to enter dungeon).

 - Debugging visualization.
 Draw a live feed of **Path** and **Collision Data** the engine is working with using:
       ```